Introduction of Two-stroke and Four-stroke Engine

+The stroke in a combustion engine is defined as the process in which the cylinder’s piston moves up to the top and down.
 The cycle starts with the intake stroke in which a fresh mixture of air-fuel enters the engine’s cylinder by the downward expanding motion of the piston.

-The two stroke engine finishes two piston movements(one crankshaft revolution) in order to yield power.
+The two-stroke engine finishes two-piston movements(one crankshaft revolution) in order to yield power.

 The engine is able to create power after one cycle because the intake of gas inside the cylinder and the exhaust of the residual gases occur simultaneously.

+There is a valve for the intake stroke that opens and closes due to varying pressures.
 However, due to its prevalent contact with moving parts, the fuel is blended with oil to add lubrication, allowing seamless strokes.

-A four stroke engine has four sequential steps starting from intake, compression, power, to exhaust.
+A four-stroke engine has four sequential steps starting from intake, compression, power, to exhaust.
 Each equates to one full stroke of the piston.
-Therefore, it supplies one power stroke for every two cycles of the piston (or four piston strokes) and a complete cycle requires two revolutions of the crankshaft.
+Therefore, it supplies one power stroke for every two cycles of the piston (or four-piston strokes) and a complete cycle requires two revolutions of the crankshaft.

 Step1: Intake Stroke